kylitt/res/README.md

 # Credit
 This code is a streamined version of the work done by [WangYueFt](https://github.com/WangYueFt/rfs) on github

+Make sure to add a `models` folder to hold the saved models as well as a `dataset` folder to hold the miniimagenet dataset from the dropbox below.

 # RFS

 Representations for Few-Shot Learning (RFS).
 This repo covers the implementation of the following paper: